-There are two main elements that comprise Database Migration Service:
+There are three main elements that comprise Database Migration Service:

 Connection profiles represent connectivity information to the specific source that will be used in a migration job.

-Migration jobs represent a source connection profile and destination Cloud SQL instance pair, along with migration-specific settings.
+Migration jobs represent a source connection profile and destination Cloud SQL instance or AlloyDB cluster pair, along with migration-specific settings.